 Francis Heuston (1765-1858), an African American from Nantucket Island, served on a Revolutionary War armed vessel while still a boy.
 He settled in Brunswick where he bought a sizeable farm.
 Heuston, his wife, and their children operated a way station on the Underground Railroad.

-For more about Francis Heuston and his wife, Mahitable Griffin please read more at:
+Find out more about Francis Heuston and his wife, Mahitable Griffin, at Revealing Hidden Stories.

 Danforth brothers, Enoch Jr. and Daniel